uswitch/big-replicate/README.md

   --source-dataset 98909919 \
   --destination-project destination-project-id \
   --destination-dataset 98909919 \
+  --table-filter "ga_sessions_\d+" \
   --google-cloud-bucket gs://staging-data-bucket \
   --number 30
 ```

 Because only missing tables from the destination dataset are processed tables will not be overwritten.

-In the example above it will look for all `ga_sessions_` tables that don't exist in the destination dataset (but do in the source).
-Of those, it sorts them lexicographically and in reverse order before processing `30`.
-This results in the last 30 days of missing days being loaded.
+The example above is intended for replicating [Google Analytics BigQuery data](https://support.google.com/analytics/answer/3437618?hl=en) from one project to another.
+It works by:

+* Specifying `--table-filter` to only replicate tables matching the expected `ga_sessions_\d+` filter.
+This can be any valid Java regular expression.
+* Specifying `--number` restricts the replication to 30 tables.
+Tables are reverse ordered lexicographically by the tool.

+This ensures that the most recent 30 days of tables that don't exist (in the `--destination-project` and `--destination-dataset`) but do in the sources will be replicated.

 `big-replicate` will run multiple extract and loads concurrently- this is currently set to the number of available processors (as reported by the JVM runtime).
 You can override this with the `--number-of-agents` flag.
+Since no processing is performed client-side (all operations are BigQuery jobs) its safe to set this well above the processor count.

 ### Materializing Data